 6. If there is anything else that you feel is relevant for your application, please share it here.

 Letters of Recommendation

-Letters of recommendation are required for applications to CCS Mathematics.
-Please list at least two persons well-acquainted with your academic background and your ability in Mathematics.
+At least one letter of recommendation is required for applications to CCS Mathematics, but two letters are preferred.
+Please list persons well-acquainted with your academic background and your ability in mathematics, with at least one from a mathematics (or math-related subject) teacher or mentor.
 The CCS Online Application form will ask for your recommenders’ email addresses and will send them a prompt with a link.
 This link will direct recommenders to instructions for uploading letters.
 We suggest notifying recommenders ahead of time that they should be expecting an email with instructions to upload their letter.
 Please request that letters are saved and uploaded as a PDF in order to avoid formatting distortions.

 In addition to the copies you send to the UCSB Office of Admissions, there is a section on the CCS Online Application where you must upload copies of your transcripts from every high school and college you have attended.
 Transcripts do not need to be official, so a scan or picture of your transcripts may be uploaded (jpeg or PDF).
 If you are currently enrolled at UCSB, please upload a copy of your course history, which you can obtain using a screenshot from GOLD.
 It is your responsibility to ensure that attachments uploaded to your application are clear and legible.